8 Best Homeowners Insurance Companies in Maryland of 2025

 Wildfire Defensive Services provides support to customers after a wildfire destroys their homes and during the claims process.

-If trees fall on your home or your property after a storm, Chubb will remove them at no additional cost to you.
+If trees fall on your home or your property after a storm, Chubb will remove them at no additional cost.

 The insurer restores electronic data that is destroyed by a computer virus.